pavlarsen/MechaCar_Statistical_Analysis/README.md

 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

+If we evaluate the whole 3 lots together, we can realize that the variance is bellow the 100 pounds per square inch threshold.
+However, if we evaluate this value for individual lots, only lots 1 & 2 meets this criteria, whereas lot 3 is above the threshold.

 ---

 ## T-Tests on Suspension Coils